shapelets/shapelets-compute/doc/user/tutorial_visualization.rst

-Whilst common visualization techniques, line charts and derivates, are usually satisfactory for quick exploration, a few techniques could help us improving discovery workflows with tools already present in our toolbelt.
+Whilst common visualization techniques, line charts and derivates, are usually satisfactory for quick exploration, a few techniques could help us improving discovery workflows with tools already present in our tool belt.

 Let's use a couple of series that ship with *Shapelets-Compute* as a driving example:  Both series correspond to energy forecasts for the Spanish market in 2016 [1]_; one describes day-ahead energy prices